MarcepanK/TORrent/README.md

 * request push <client_id> <file_name> - send file to client with $client_id
 * request files - get list of files that are available to download
 * request disconnect - disconnects from tracker and quits program
-* request retry <file_name> - download parts of file that are missing due to some error - NOT AVAILABLE YET
+* continue <file_name> - download parts of file that are missing due to some error - Something is not working here (it downloads whole file again)
-* list broken - list files that are not complete due to some error - NOT AVAILABLE YET
+* list broken - list files that are not complete due to some error
 * list files - list owned files
 ___
 #### Communication between hosts explanation